 If you are into spending time and money on wellness, this place has a ton of pampering options for a tourist with tired feet.

-You find a crystal steam room, experiential rain showers, a Finnish sauna, herbal laconium (that is a dry sauna), igloo (!), Jacuzzi, thermal loungers, and a rooftop swimming pool.
+Here you find a crystal steam room, experiential rain showers, a Finnish sauna, an herbal laconium (that is a dry sauna), an igloo (!), Jacuzzi, thermal loungers, and a rooftop swimming pool.

 You can easily plan your entire day around the spa, but for your one-day itinerary, maybe a massage, a facial, or a body treatment?

 All revitalized, you will be ready for an experience at the North Beach Bandshell (if there are any events that you like).
 The North Beach Bandshell is one of Miami’s most special and captivating performance places.

 Originally built back in 1961, this inviting amphitheater is on the National Register of Historic Places as an illustration of Modern architecture in Miami.

 When you are happy (if you don’t want to stay the evening), head for the nearest Miami Beach trolley stop (or get an Uber) and travel to South Beach.